qron/ongine/doc/api.md

 }
 ```

-Warp
+Wrap
 ----

 The `wrap` node is only an indicator which locates
-where the wrapped template will be inserted in the warp template
+where the wrapped template will be inserted in the wrap template
 defined in options.

-It should be used only in warp templates and can be used only once.
+It should be used only in wrap templates and can be used only once.

 ### Usage